SnapInteractive/mergeatron/README.md

  * `github.api.host` - Optional parameter to set the host for the GitHub REST API.
 This should only be needed if you're running GitHub Enterprise and can be excluded entirely otherwise.
  * `github.api.port` - Optional parameter to set the port for the GitHub REST API.
 This should only be needed if you're running GitHub Enterprise and can be excluded entirely otherwise.
  * `phpcs.artifact` - The name of the artifact file that contains PHP Code Sniffer results.
 If no artifact with this name is found the plugin won't do anything.
+ * `phpunit.artifact` - The name of the artifact file that contains PHPUnit results.
+Currently Mergeatron assumes the results are in junit format.
+ * `phpunit.failure_limit` - The maximum number of verbose error messages to display in the failure comment.

 ## Setting Up GitHub